stratdev3/SimpleW/readme.md

 ## Why i wrote this library

-To my opinion, modern web application architecture is based on a REST API which acts as a contract between 2 parts :
+To my opinion, modern web application architecture should be based on a REST API which acts as a contract between 2 parts :
 - backend (only one) : developer feels free to use/change the technology he wants (C#, Go, Rust, PHP...) but must provide and follow the REST API.
 - frontend (one or many) : developer feels free to use/change the technology he wants (SPA/Vue, SPA/React, Mobile/Android...) but must consume and follow the REST API.

 ### So, my needs

 #### Frontend